River Raisin: Islands

 The Eagle Island Marsh is part of the Detroit River International Wildlife Refuge.

 Flora and fauna

-The River Raisin is home to "warm-water" fish including bluegill, white sucker, channel catfish, walleye, carp, white bass, black buffalo, freshwater drum and smallmouth bass.
+The River Raisin is home to "warm-water" fish including bluegill, white sucker, channel catfish,Northern pike, walleye, carp, white bass, black buffalo, freshwater drum and smallmouth bass.
 Very few fish migrate between the river and the Great Lakes because they are blocked by the seven dams in Monroe, as well as the power plant intakes.
 Bird species use the area as part of the migratory flyway along eastern Lake Erie; they include bald eagles, sandhill cranes, ducks and seagulls.
 Invasive fauna include zebra mussels and rusty crayfish.
 The threatened American lotus is present in Eagle Island Marsh, but it must compete with several invasive plant species in the watershed, including flowering rush, Eurasian milfoil, curlyleaf pondweed, Phragmites and purple loosestrife.